ImSim/ImSim/README.md

 # ImSim
 MRI acquisition contrast classifier.
 This project, currently in beta, contains software tools for classifying contrast weighting (e.g. T1, T2, T2 FLAIR, PD) in neurological DICOM MRI exams, using different trained ML models.
 Trained models, example MRI data, documentation and tutorial will be made available during the fall of 2018.

-Acknowledgements:  This work was funded by a grant from an anonymous donor
+Acknowledgements:  This software was developed at UCSF thanks to a grant from an anonymous donor.